theshivv/OrgaFood/README.md

 ### **Future scope**

+* More Authentication methods will be helpful (Phone, Facebook, Guest/Anonymous login).

+* Delivery System + Map

+* Weekly Cart suggestions for costumers according to their Buy history.

 * Real-Time Payment functionality can be added.

 * More Authentication methods will be helpful (Phone, Facebook, Guest/Anonymous login).

-* Also, delivery system would be helpful.
+* Weekly Cart suggestions for costumers according to their Buy history.

 ### **Screenshots**
 <table>